-DTSC has contracted with the UC Davis Extension Collaboration Center to produce a set of recommendations to enhance and modernize our public outreach and engagement strategies with interested and impacted communities.
-The recommendations will be based on input from a diverse group of stakeholders, many of whom have been previously engaged in DTSC public participation activities.
+DTSC contracted with the UC Davis Extension Collaboration Center to produce a set of recommendations to enhance and modernize our public outreach and engagement strategies with interested and impacted communities.
+The recommendations were based on input from a diverse group of stakeholders, many of whom have been previously engaged in DTSC public participation activities.

-The UC Davis Extension Collaboration Center will be interviewing community members and stakeholders, convening small groups, and hosting public forums to gather ideas and input from the public in support of this effort.
-The recommendations gathered so far have been compiled into a report which is available for public review entitled "Enhancing and Modernizing Public Outreach & Engagement Strategies at the California Department of Toxic Substances Control."
+The UC Davis Extension Collaboration Center interviewed community members and stakeholders, convened small groups, and hosted public forums to gather ideas and input from the public in support of this effort.
+The recommendations gathered have been compiled into a report which is available for public review entitled "Enhancing and Modernizing Public Outreach & Engagement Strategies at the California Department of Toxic Substances Control."

 DTSC has recognized and addressed Environmental Justice over the years by encouraging community members to participate in the decision-making process.
 The focus has been on addressing cultural and community needs.

 Several State and Federal laws and regulations provide a legal foundation for DTSC's cleanup and permitting work.
 The processes for accomplishing these goals include public involvement components.
 The following are "guidebooks" that outline how and where members of the public can become involved in the decision-making process.